david-04/launchpad/README.md

 # launchpad

-A project starter to set up and maintain TypeScript projects
+A TypeScript starter app that keeps generated projects and their toolchains up to date

 - [Features](#features)
 - [Installation modes](#installation-modes)